-On January 10, 2012, Richard P. Nespola, the Company's former chief executive officer and former chairman of the board and a current member of the Company's Board of Directors, filed an action, Richard P. Nespola v.
-The Management Network Group.
-Inc., against the Company with the American Arbitration Association.
-In this action, Mr. Nespola claims that the Company breached his employment agreement and an implied covenant of good faith and fair dealing by: (i) improperly deciding not to renew his employment agreement, and (ii) subsequently deciding to terminate his employment for cause.
+On January 10, 2012, Richard P. Nespola, the Company's former chief executive officer, former chairman of the board and a former member of the Company's Board of Directors, filed an action, Richard P. Nespola v.
+The Management Network Group, Inc., against the Company with the American Arbitration Association.
+In the action, Mr. Nespola claims the Company breached his employment agreement and an implied covenant of good faith and fair dealing by: (i) improperly deciding not to renew his employment agreement, and (ii) subsequently deciding to terminate his employment for cause.
 Further, Mr. Nespola claims the Company defamed him by publishing to the Board of Directors of the Company allegedly false reasons for terminating his employment for cause.
 Mr. Nespola seeks in excess of \$1.6 million in damages plus attorneys' fees and costs.
-TMNG denies Mr. Nespola's allegations, does not believe the action has any merit and intends to defend against it vigorously.
-This proceeding is at a preliminary stage and the Company is unable to reasonably estimate any possible loss or range of possible loss given the current status of the arbitration and given the inherent uncertainty in predicting any future judicial or arbitration decision or other resolution of the proceeding.
-The arbitration is currently stayed pending resolution of Richard P. Nespola v.
-The Management Network Group.
-Inc., and American Arbitration Association, in which a New York state court has ordered that the arbitration take place in New York.
+TMNG denies Mr. Nespola's agations, does not believe the action has any merit, and intends to defend against it vigorously.
+The proceeding is at a preliminary stage and the Company is unable to reasonably estimate any possible loss or range of possible loss given the current status of the arbitration and given the inherent uncertainty in predicting any future judicial or arbitration decision or other resolution of the proceeding.